 Posting on social media requires lots of endurance and perseverance.
 It is definitely not for the faint of heart.
 But that doesn’t make it impossible.
 On the contrary, it’s quite achievable if you put in the effort.

 Brands that are not consistent in posting quality content will be forgotten by their followers as they move on to other brands they talk to constantly.
-Social Media is not about catching lightning in a bottle, this is, one great post is not gonna cut it; you gotta remain consistent to gain more followers and retain the ones you have.
+Feed posts are not about catching lightning in a bottle, this is, one great post is not gonna cut it; you gotta remain consistent to gain more followers and retain the ones you have.

 If you just simply can’t find the time, there are many online tools that can help you organize your work to make sure you plan your content weeks or months ahead.
 Having a calendar with important dates and promotions is a great way to identify what to post next.
 This leads us to our final point that is:

 Now you know the ins and outs of creating great content and how it performs on the most popular social media platforms.
 What’s next?

 Just like any other marketing strategy, you should get started by establishing a SMART objective.
 What do you want to achieve?
 Are you looking to increase your engagement?
 Do you want to increase the number of people that buy your product?
 Social Media is perfect for any goal you have.